nvidia-compiler-sdk/pynvvm/README.md

     $ pip install pynvvm

+Note, however, that the package does require the libNVVM binary to be present at runtime.
+See below for instructions on how to set the search path.

 Using pynvvm
 ============

-There are two primary interfaces with pynvvm; a low-level interface exists which provides users with direct access to the libNVVM API, and a high-level interface provides a Pythonic API for libNVVM.
+There are two primary interfaces with pynvvm; a low-level interface which provides users with direct access to the libNVVM API, and a high-level interface which provides a Pythonic API for the compiler routines in libNVVM.

 Low-Level Interface